Lesson 9 - Using Reporting Periods

 Now run the model and double-click on the Time History Result element.
 Select “Annual” (rather than “Monthly”) for the Period, and press the third button from the left at the top of the window so the results are plotted as a line connecting the mid-point of each period (rather than a stair-step).
 The result should look like this:

-Note that the cumulative flow (the blue line) is plotted using the Y2 (right-hand) axis.
+Note that the cumulative flow (the green line) is plotted using the Y2 (right-hand) axis.

 We are going to revisit this example again in the next Lesson, so since we have changed it, save it to the “MyModels” subfolder of the “Basic GoldSim Course” folder on your desktop (call it Example12_TimeShifting_with_Reporting_Periods.gsm).